ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec were missing clarification of client and server behaviour when the capability is implicitly enabled with CAP Version `302` or newer.

+Previous versions of this spec listed that `CAP ACK` could be sent from the client to server, for capabilities that required extra client acknowledgement.
+This was removed since cap modifiers have been deprecated and removed (except for `-`, which has been specified in other ways).